ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How a preventive clause "Section 49" became an intervention norm in Thailand’s constitutional order**
+**How constitutional text becomes doctrine, doctrine becomes judgment, and judgment becomes political sanction**
-0013 – Section 49: Constitutional Mechanics
+0014 – Constitutional Mechanics I: The Analytical Framework (2024–2026)

 ## 📚 About the Observatory